beejjorgensen/bgc/README.md

 ## TODO

-* Some way to make it more beginner-like, like that MIT thing?
+* Change audience to more advanced
-* Questions for each section.
-* Variables on the stack and the heap.
+* Exercises

+### Bug fixes

+* When pandoc 2.8 comes up, switch all man page subheaders to h3 and supress them from the table of contents.